chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 11. Once done, [restore the backed up Data to Chef Automate HA](/automate/ha_chef_backend_to_automate_ha/#restore-backed-up-data-to-chef-automate-ha)
 12. [Validate the data](/automate/ha_chef_backend_to_automate_ha/#steps-to-validate-if-migration-is-successful)

+## Changes/Steps to make Workstation connect to the new setup

+1. Go to your workstation and open`~/.chef/config.rb` file.
+Update the `chef_server_url` with the chef server LB fqdn.

+    Example: `chef_server_url          "https://<chef-server-LB-fqdn>/organizations/new_org"`

+1. Now run `knife user list`, `knife node list`, or `knife cookbook list`.
+It will give you valid output.

+## Changes/Steps to make the nodes connect to the new setup

+### Updating on nodes itself

+1. ssh into the node and open the `/etc/chef/client.rb` file.

+    **NOTE:** On Windows machines, the default location for this file is `C:\chef\client.rb`.
+On all other systems, the default location for this file is `/etc/chef/client.rb`.

+1. update the chef-server URL with chef-server LB fqdn.
+1. Run the `chef-client` command.
+It will connect with the new setup, perform the scan and generate the report in chef-automate.

+### Updating through workstation

+We can also update the chef_server_url of nodes by doing the node bootstrapping.

+Steps:

+1. Update the `chef_server_url` in the workstation
+1. Go to your workstation and open the `~/.chef/config.rb` file.
+1. Update the `chef_server_url` with the chef server LB fqdn.
+1. Now do node bootstrapping.
+It will update the chef_server_url on that node.
+Refer: [Node Bootstrapping](/automate/ha_node_bootstraping/#bootstrap-a-node)

 ## Using Automate HA for Chef-Backend user

 1. Download and Install chef-workstation from Bastion machine or local machine install chef-workstation